 "Well why don't you just move right the fuck back to Ohio?"

-The unfriendly teenager who returned my brother’s greeting on that street corner was eventually elected mayor.
+The unfriendly teenager who rebuffed my brother’s greeting on that street corner was eventually elected mayor.

 Ballston had been a village of around 5,000 people for generations into the previous century.
-My family's arrival tipped it to 5,004.
 A Reverend Eliphalet Ball, who had led his congregation here in 1771, traded a gallon of rum to the white settlers, two brothers named MacDonald, to use his name for the settlement instead of theirs.
 This aboriginal war-trail in what white men called “the American jungle” became Ball-town, then Ballston and Ballston Spa.
+My family's arrival tipped the population to 5,004.

 Ballston was a heartbreaking deep green in spring and summer.
 In fall and winter it called out heartbreakingly lonely sounds from between the spaces of the winds and rains and snows and stillness.